FTadros/FTadros/README.md

 - 🔭 I’m currently working on WesternFlow, a website for UWO students to help in their academic planning.
 - 🌱 I’m currently learning about web development and serverless architechture.
-- 🤔 If im not at school or work, you'll find me reading or learning something new!
+- 🤔 If im not at school or work, you'll find me reading making coffee!
 - 📚 Currently Reading: "The Art of Doing Science and Engineering: Learning to Learn", by Richard W. Hamming.
 - 📫 Best way to reach me: felotadros326@gmail.com